Playwright Browser Automation MCP server

 }

-You can create a JSON configuration file instead of using command-line arguments:
+You can specify a JSON configuration file using the --config option:

 npx @playwright/mcp@latest --config path/to/config.json

-The config file supports browser settings, server configuration, capabilities, and network options.
+The configuration file can include browser settings, server configuration, capabilities, network settings, and more.

-For systems without a display or for running in worker processes:
+For running a headed browser on systems without display or from worker processes:

 npx @playwright/mcp@latest --port 8931